Continue reading on DataGuidance with:

 Or:

-Information concerning the criminal behaviour of a data subject to the extent that such information relates to:
+Information concerning the criminal behavior of a data subject to the extent that such information relates to:

-- any proceedings in respect of any offence allegedly committed by a data subject or the disposal of such proceedings,
+• any proceedings in respect of any offense allegedly committed by a data subject or the disposal of such proceedings;

 Unless:

-- processing is necessary for the establishment, exercise, or defence of a right or obligation in law
+• processing is necessary for the establishment, exercise, or defense of a right or obligation in law;

 And:

-- there is sufficient guarantee that processing would not adversely affect the privacy of the data subject to a disproportionate extent; abd
+• there is sufficient guarantee that processing would not adversely affect the privacy of the data subject to a disproportionate extent; and

 7.10.
 Controller and processor contracts

-A responsible party must, in terms of a written contract between the responsible party and the operator, ensure that the operator which processes personal information for the responsible party establishes and maintains the security measures as prescribed under POPIA.
+A responsible party must, in terms of a written contract between the responsible party and the operator, ensure that the operator which processes personal information for the responsible party will only do so with the knowledge or authorization of the responsible party, treat the personal information which comes into its knowledge as confidential and establish and maintain the security measures as prescribed under POPIA.

 8. Data Subject Rights